lhf/pdfsg/API.md

 int pdf_newgroup(struct pdf_doc *pdf);
 ```
 Creates a new group for graphics contents and make it current.
+Only one group is active at any given time.
 Closes any previous group that is open.
 Returns an opaque ID that can be used in `pdf_addgroup`.
+Group contents are reused without duplication.

 ```
 void pdf_endgroup(struct pdf_doc *pdf);